kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 4. What is M-Code?

-Whenever we click: Remove Columns, Filter Rows, Merge Queries, Group By, Change Types Power BI automatically writes M code in the background.

-We can see it in: Home → Advanced Editor

 M Code is the formula language used in Power Query to clean and transform data before loading it into your model.

 It’s called M because it was originally named “Mashup” language.